 The recruitment of Dr. Julian Ford in 1998 led to the development of important nationally and internationally recognized research and training programs on trauma.
 The additional recruitment in 1998 of Dr. Andrew Winokur, a nationally known leader in the treatment of depression and anxiety disorders, added considerable depth in psychopharmacology in both the clinic and classroom.
 Over the past decade, Dr. Winokur has also been able to develop a meaningful clinical trials program on affective disorders in conjunction with the Institute of Living.
 With the arrival of Dr. Jonathan Covault in 1997 the department added a unique basic science focus in the genetics of alcoholism and other psychiatric disorders.
 Educational and research leaders joining the faculty included Drs.
 Catherine Lewis and Jayesh Kamath, while Dr. Ted Lawlor took on a key role as clinical service chief.

 Dr. Victor Hesselbrock served as interim chairman from 2010 to 2012.
 During this time, new relationships were forged with St. Francis Hospital and the Hartford Dispensary to provide additional training sites for addiction psychiatry, and with Connecticut Court Support Services regarding clinical services and additional training opportunities with children.
 Also, relationships were renewed with Hartford Behavioral Health, Community Health Services and DMHAS to facilitate public sector training in psychiatry.
-Importantly, five new faculty members were recruited, adding additional clinical expertise in psychotherapy (Dr. Jessica Meyer), psychosomatic medicine (Dr. Diana Paez), child psychiatry (Marian Moca), and inpatient psychiatry (Drs.
+Importantly, five new faculty members were recruited, adding additional clinical expertise in psychotherapy (Dr. Jessica Meyer), psychosomatic medicine (Dr. Diana Paez), child psychiatry (Marian Moca), inpatient psychiatry (Drs.
 Naila Azhar and Debra Forrest), outpatient psychiatry (Dr. Debra Forrest), and epidemiological research (Dr. Zhao Helen Wu).
 These recruitments added important strengths to the clinical and educational missions of the department and increased the presence of the department into other areas of the hospital.